PeterKitonga/illustratorlearning/Lesson 14 - Layers/readme.md

 ## About Lesson 14

 ### Brief
 In this lesson, I learned how to create, name and arrange layers in Illustrator.
-Just like in Photoshop layers define the stacking order of elements and as elements get crowded it is good practice to name and group them.
+Just like in Photoshop, layers define the stacking order of elements and as elements get crowded it is good practice to name and group them.

 ### Illustrations

 In the illustration below, I created a layer called factory-elements which would house the sub layers selected.
-To move these elements to the new layer, I first selected them and using the selection indicator(blue dot) on the layers palette I dragged and dropped them to the factory-elements layer.
+To move these elements to the new layer, I first selected them and using the selection indicator(blue dot) on the layers palette I dragged and dropped them into the factory-elements layer.

 ![Illustration Example](../assets/images/lesson-14/illustration-01.png)